Nebulizer Treatment for Dogs and Cats

-are delivery systems whereby bulk liquids containing dissolved drugs are put into a fine particle mist.
-The resulting mist is breathed allowing delivery directly to the respiratory tract.
+Nebulizers are delivery systems in which bulk liquids containing dissolved drugs are put into a fine particle mist.
+The resulting mist is breathed in, allowing delivery directly to the respiratory tract.
 Inhaled therapy allows higher concentration of antibiotic to be delivered where needed without toxic levels being reached.
 Symptoms are alleviated and breathing eased.
-Nebulization therapy breaks up congestion which supports the animal’s immune response.
-A major benefit of nebulization therapy is positive results quickly.
+Nebulization therapy breaks up congestion, which supports an animal’s immune response.
+A major benefit of nebulization therapy is seeing quick, positive results.

 SALINE NOSE DROPS

-solution given one drop at a time in the nostril will open the nasal passage allowing nose breathing.
-One or two drops in each nostril will open the airway making nebulizing more effective.
+Saline solution given one drop at a time in the nostril will open the nasal passage, allowing nose breathing.
+One or two drops in each nostril will open the airway, making nebulizing more effective.